bigdog0044/checkers-game/README.md

 - INVALIDRESPONSE - used to notify client that the response was rejected by server
 - ENDSESSCREATE - used to notify client that the session creation is over
 - BOTREC - used by server to ask client if they want a bot in their game
-- STARTGAME  - used to inform client that the checker game has officially started
+- STARTPLAYER1 / STARTPLAYER2  - used to inform client that the checker game has officially started
+- ENDPLAYER1 / ENDPLAYER2  - used to inform client that the client turn is over
 - ENDGAME - used to inform the client that the checker game is now over
-- STARTBOARD - used to inform the client that the status of a board is being sent
-- ENDBOARD - used to inform the client that the status of the board has now been sent